 Key Takeaways

-• Slow Medicaid payments strain your cash flow: The long and unpredictable wait for Medicaid reimbursement is a major hurdle for home care agencies, making it difficult to cover payroll and daily operational costs.
+- Slow Medicaid payments strain your cash flow: The long and unpredictable wait for Medicaid reimbursement is a major hurdle for home care agencies, making it difficult to cover payroll and daily operational costs.

-• Use your receivables to get cash now: You can get immediate funding by using your unpaid Medicaid invoices as collateral.
+- Use your receivables to get cash now: You can get immediate funding by using your unpaid Medicaid invoices as collateral.
 To do this correctly and legally, select a funding partner who specializes in the home care industry and understands its specific compliance rules.

-• Strengthen your billing process to get paid faster: You can reduce payment delays by improving your internal systems.
+- Strengthen your billing process to get paid faster: You can reduce payment delays by improving your internal systems.
 Focus on submitting accurate claims, managing prior authorizations, and regularly reviewing your accounts receivable aging report to keep cash flowing consistently.

-What Are Medicaid Receivables?
+What Exactly Are Home Care Medicaid Receivables?

 If you run a home care agency, you’re likely very familiar with Medicaid receivables, even if you don’t use that specific term.
 Simply put, Medicaid receivables are the payments your agency is waiting to receive from Medicaid for services you have already provided to clients.
 You’ve done the work, submitted the paperwork, and now you’re waiting for the money to come in.